chrisjbarr/career/2022-summer-hunt/thisdotlabs/questionnaire.md

 #### Current Position

 Presently, I'm a full time remote contractor for American Water ("AW") - a utilities company based out of the Philadelphia, PA area.
 The contract is on-going with either side requiring a 14 day notice to the other for termination.
-During my 18 months with AW, I've built strong relationships with business leads, my manager and skip and skip's manager, as well as my direct teammates.
+During my 18 months with AW, I've built strong relationships with business leads, my manager and skip managers, as well as my direct teammates.
 I currently split my time between mentoring others, writing stories and coding feature requests as an individual contributor.

 My technical day to day consists of working with the following: